dannytsang/energyathome/INSTALL.md

   5. Grant the energyathome user access to the database.
 The bare minimum access it needs are SELECT, INSERT.
   6. Run the install.sql file located in energyathome/install/install.sql.
 This can be achieve by running the command below where root is the username.
 A password will be prompted before the script is run:

-    `$ mysql -u root -p < energyathome/install/install.sql`
+    `mysql -u root -p < energyathome/install/install.sql`

 There's a handy view created which is not required however useful for querying the data.

-    `$ mysql -u root -p < energyathome/install/mysql_opt.sql`
+    `mysql -u root -p < energyathome/install/mysql_opt.sql`

 # Install datalogger

   1. Copy the datalogger directory to a suitable location.
 For purpose of the following instructions it will use ~/datalogger
   2. Change directory to the datalogger:

-    `$ cd ~/energyathome/datalogger`
+    `cd ~/energyathome/datalogger`

   3. Edit energyathome.ini to match your database setup.
 There are comments in the file to enter specfic values between the quotes (") e.g username, password, etc. There are also other options but the defaults should work "out of the box".

 ## Hints

-I'm sure there is a command line way to find out which port the CurrentCost device is connected to but I used installed and used gtkterm.
+To see if the currentcost device is connected you can use the following command to see if it's connected:

+    `sudo lsusb`

+The device is called "Prolific Technology, Inc. PL2303 Serial Port" because it's using a Prolific USB to serial chip.

+If you're using a desktop OS the use gtkterm.

-    `$ sudo apt-get install gtkterm`
+    `sudo apt install gtkterm`

 Start gtkterm either from Applications menu > Accessories > Serial port terminal or via the terminal.
 Set the port settings in Configuration > Port